 - integrase inhibitors

 HIV/AIDS is a chronic condition that requires lifelong treatment.
 You’ll need periodic blood testing to check your viral load and CD4 count.
-This helps your doctor determine whether treatment is working.
+This helps your healthcare provider determine whether treatment is working.
 In addition to addressing side effects or complications, this will guide their decisions about future treatments.

 Because HIV damages your immune system, you may have more infections that a person who doesn't have the virus.
 The risk for infection increases as the disease progresses and your CD4 count drops.
 People with HIV also have an increased risk for certain cancers like lymphoma.
 Possible complications of HIV/AIDS include: